-Douglas E. Chabot joined personal injury law firm, Decof, Decof & Barry, P.C. in 2010, practicing in the fields of medical malpractice, wrongful death, product liability, pharmaceutical claims and medical device litigation.
+Douglas E. Chabot joined Decof, Decof & Barry, P.C. in 2010, practicing in the fields of medical malpractice, wrongful death, product liability, pharmaceutical claims, and medical device litigation.
 Before joining the firm, Douglas served as a judicial law clerk for Associate Justice Francis X. Flaherty of the Rhode Island Supreme Court.
 He also practiced as a student attorney for the Rhode Island Public Defender’s Office and for the Bristol County District Attorney’s Office in Taunton, Massachusetts.

 Contact Douglas today by calling (401) 200-4059.

 Douglas graduated from Providence College (B.A.) in 2002, majoring in history, with a minor in political science, and from Suffolk University Law School (J.D., magna cum laude) in 2009.
 He earned admission to the bar in the states of Rhode Island in 2009 and Massachusetts in 2013.
 Douglas is also admitted to practice before the United States District Court for the District of Rhode Island (2009) and the United States District Court for the District of Massachusetts (2013).

 - Associate Executive Editor of the Suffolk Law Review, and supervised Law Review editors and staff in developing student-written notes and comments for the publication.

 Memberships and Affiliations